 If you’re wondering if a wild mushroom is bad to eat, I would say never go foraging for mushrooms in the woods unless you’re with an expert.
 Don’t take a chance!

-- Add finely chopped spinach or onion to the filling.
+- Add spinach and/or onion (finely chopped) to the filling.

 - Change up the cheese.
 Instead of mozzarella and Parmesan, try Swiss or Gruyere.

-- Add a little taco seasoning to the filling (omit the basil and oregano), and use a Mexican cheese blend.
+- Make it southwestern.
+Add a little taco seasoning to the filling (omit the basil and oregano), and use a Mexican cheese blend.

 To get a head start on this meal, mix up the filling and prepare the breadcrumb topping the night before.
 Refrigerate both until you’re ready to stuff the mushrooms.
 You’ll need to add a few minutes to the baking time.